Projects: Building a strip-plank kayak using WEST SYSTEM epoxy

 Choosing a strip-plank sea kayak build meant less detailed and time involvement than building a boat and therefore I had the opportunity to work on the seven other craft being built by the course.
 These builds included a Norlandsbåt, Skiff, Seabird Half Rater and dinghies which ranged from carvel, traditional and modern clinker, strip-planking and cold-moulded, giving us all valuable practice in their various construction methods.

 Which WEST SYSTEM or PRO-SET® epoxy products did you use?
 How did they help?

-I used WEST SYSTEM 105 Epoxy Resin® and WEST SYSTEM 205 Fast Hardener® with 301B mini-pumps.
-All of the builds on the BBA course used, where required, WEST SYSTEM epoxy and products so there was commonality which meant we all received a good grounding in how to effectively use epoxy.
+I used WEST SYSTEM 105 Epoxy Resin® and WEST SYSTEM 205 Fast Hardener® with WEST SYSTEM® 303 special ratio Mini Pump All of the builds on the BBA course used, where required, WEST SYSTEM epoxy and products so there was commonality which meant we all received a good grounding in how to effectively use epoxy.
 I think the versatility of epoxy is a fantastic asset when boat building.

 What was the most rewarding part of the project?

 This is a hard question to answer.
 I really enjoyed the chance to choose the planks for their quality and colour before cutting them, then bending the strips for the curvaceous shape of hull and deck.
 However, the most rewarding part was wetting out the cloth and seeing the depth of colour along with the pattern design of the cedar for the first time.

 What’s your top tip for boat builders looking to start a similar project?